Audio-WestlakeU/ATST-SED/README.md

 </div>

 # Updating Notice
+- **Quick inference**: Add a script for quick inference on a given audio file with any length.
+Discussions are in this [issue](https://github.com/Audio-WestlakeU/ATST-SED/issues/8).

 - **DESED free download for Chinese users**: Downloading the DESED dataset is frustrating, we provide a shared link (shared by Chinese cloud disk) for the [DESED_dataset](https://pan.xunlei.com/s/VNzWiiE1XZGd00jFc_HC72FzA1?pwd=bipt#).